Stadsorgelconcert in de Grote of St. Bavokerk

 Haarlem is known worldwide as the city of organs.
 The city has two top organs with a monumental status: the Christian Müller organ in the Great or St. Bavo Church and the Cavaillé-Coll organ in the PHIL.

-From May to October, concerts are held on Tuesday evenings and also on Thursday afternoons in July and August in the Great or St. Bavokerk by renowned organists from home and abroad.
+From May to October, concerts are held on Tuesday evenings and in July and August also on Thursday afternoons in the Great St. Bavo Church by renowned organists from home and abroad.